trueos/trueos-docs/trueos-handbook/install.rst

 .. figure:: images/install6b.png

-The wizard provides three modes of operation.
+The wizard provides two modes of operation.
 The rest of this section describes these modes in detail.

 * **Basic:** (default) select this mode if you wish to specify which